kartavtcev/exchange/README.md

 3. What is substitution: min->max, + -> * and how it's legal?
 min -> max(-1*) : In order to get minimum number, we can negate maximum number.
-+ -> * : it's a result of applying ln to edge weight, then during calcullating sum of path it'd become: weight = -log(rate) path*= exp(-weight)
++ -> * : it's a result of applying ln to edge weight, then during calcullation sum of path it'd become: weight = -ln(rate) path*= exp(-weight)
 I don't like the idea of modifying original alg.
 There's a rule to move in production only official, battle-tested algs.
 The risk of error increases (at least because each classical alg has formal math prove) => "Substitution" step will be outside of Bellman-Ford.
 I'd also try to check precision errors of log, exp funcs.